 If your beneficiary fails to furnish us with his or her instruction as to how he or she will comply with the required distribution rules which apply to the situation, if applicable, then you hereby authorize us to mail a check to the beneficiary or to set-up a non-IRA savings account for such beneficiary and to deposit such funds into such account.
 We shall have the authority to make such a distribution by November 15 of the applicable year, but not the duty.
-Any beneficiary shall be solely responsible to make sure that required distributions take place on a timely basis so the 50% excise tax of Code section 4974(a) will not apply.
-A nonspouse beneficiary must remember that he or she has no rollover rights with respect to a distribution from an inherited Roth IRA unless the exception for the return of the IRS levy would apply.
+Any beneficiary shall be solely responsible to make sure that required distributions take place on a timely basis so the 25% excise tax of Code section 4974(a) will not apply.
+A nonspouse beneficiary must remember that he or she has no rollover rights with respect to a distribution from an inherited IRA unless the exception for the return of an IRS levy would apply.

-If the five-year option applies to the beneficiary, and he or she has failed to withdraw his or her inherited Roth IRA funds by October 31 of the year containing the fifth anniversary of your death, then we shall have the right to issue a check to such beneficiary during the period of November 1 to December 31 on a day of our choice.
+If the 10-year option or the 5-year option applies to the beneficiary, and he or she has failed to withdraw his or her inherited Roth IRA funds by October 31 of the year containing the tenth anniversary or the fifth anniversary of your death, then we shall have the right to issue a check to such beneficiary during the period of November 1 to December 31 on a day of our choice.
 We shall have the authority but not the duty to distribute any required distribution to your beneficiary(ies).
 Any beneficiary shall be solely responsible to make sure that the required distributions take place on a timely basis.
+1.7 Assignment Rights.
+You or your beneficiaries may not borrow from your Roth IRA, or pledge any portion of it as security or otherwise assign or create a lien on any part of your Roth IRA account.